Unlocking Taiwan's transit market: challenges and opportunities. November 12, 2024

 Primarily, developers must ensure that it is compliant with the payment schemes’ Level 2 requirements.
 This certification is concerned with the validation of the software that implements the payment functionality and that runs on COTS devices (which can achieve optional EMV®* Level 1 certification) or in the cloud.
 This software is independent from the hardware and is referred to as a payment kernel for each payment scheme.
 This is the same certification process that legacy terminal vendors need to achieve, with the requirements that have been adapted to suit SoftPOS solutions.

-Additionally, the solution must also achieve compliance with the PCI Contactless Payments on COTS (CPoC™) security and test requirements, which ensure that payment data is protected in both the software application which initiates the transaction, and the independent back-end system.
+Additionally, the solution must also achieve compliance with the PCI Mobile Payments on COTS (MPoC™) security and test requirements, which ensure that payment data is protected in both the software application which initiates the transaction, and the independent back-end system.
 This standard provides merchants with confidence in the security of their solution through a combination of security controls built into the merchant application and ongoing monitoring and integrity checks performed by the back-end systems.

 One complicating factor is that each payment scheme has its own specific way of accepting and processing contactless transactions.
 Developers need to ensure that their apps and embedded kernels are compliant with multiple schemes.

-Challenges to overcome
+Challenges to overcome.

 Getting the testing right to ensure that solutions are best-in-class is fundamental for many reasons.
 SoftPOS solution providers are not only competing with their peers, they also have to work commonly with the existing platforms and architectures in place for traditional POS providers.
 Recreating the quick and easy contactless experience that consumers are familiar with is the goal.
 One particular feature that can be vital to the success of a SoftPOS solution is the speed of transactions.
 If the payment cannot be made and authorized quickly, the benefits of contactless cannot be realized and ultimately the product will not live up to the merchant’s or the consumer’s expectations.